-- Wash the microplate with an automatic washer reported previously (section I.3). - Pipette 100 μl Enzyme Conjugate into each well, except A1+B1 blanking wells, and cover with the sealer.
-Check that this red coloured component has been dispensed in all the wells, except A1 and B1.
+- Wash the microplate with an automatic as reported previously (section I.3). - Pipette 100 μl Enzyme Conjugate into each well, except the A1 well, and cover with the sealer.
+Check that this red coloured component has been dispensed in all the wells, except A1.